blake-cromar/optimize-ml/README.md

 - The `az ml workspace share` command couldn't be run as it's no longer a command that can be run with the current version of the Azure CLI.
 - Instead of using the share command to verify this I ran `az role assignment list` to verify the service principal has the role of a contributor.
+Take note that the principal has an `SP_ID` of `18992d81-3ec6-4aee-9c71-fc6a390df4d7`.

 ![alt text](./images/workspace-share.png)